btwiusegentoo/nixconfig/README.md

 \
 I don\'t recommend installing this config. but you can try if you want.
-It\'s hardcoded now in several places to use `/home/btw/.nixconfig.` so you have to use as it is or change username.
+It\'s hardcoded now in several places to use `/home/btw/.nixconfig.` so you have to use as it is or change username, change paths, what you want.
 You need to have `git` installed and you have to be on nixos-stable.
 You have to change hardware configurations.
 ```bash